 A crepe is a thin pancake.
 Crepes normally have sweet or savory fillings or toppings since on their own they are a bit plain.
 But all they really need is a little butter and cinnamon to make them into something delicious.
 They are one of my favorite low carb recipes any day of the year.

 How to make keto crepes gluten-free

-It is easy to make your keto crepes gluten-free by using almond flour instead of white wheat flour.
+It is easy to make your low carb keto crepes gluten-free by using almond flour instead of white wheat flour.
 The rest of the ingredients are pretty much the same as a traditional crepe.

 Vanilla - With the price of vanilla constantly rising I decided to try a Mexican vanilla extract and have been happy with the results.
 It is much more budget-friendly than other vanilla extracts.

 Sugar-Free Sweetener - I like to use a blend of xylitol, erythritol, and stevia in my recipes.
 You can purchase this pre-mixed from the Trim Healthy Mama website or mix your own according to my recipe.
 By using a combination of sugar alcohols and stevia you can use half the amount required of regular sugar.
 Since these sweeteners can be more expensive this helps with my food budget.

 Unsweetened Almond Milk - Plain or Vanilla work here - alternatively you can use coconut milk or another nut milk that comes in a carton

 Eggs - Eggs are a necessary binder in my keto crepes recipe.

 Salt - Just a pinch helps bring out the other flavors.